pomerium/pomerium/docs/reference/readme.md

 Address specifies the host and port to serve HTTPS and gRPC requests from.
 If empty, `:https`/`:443` is used.

-### HTTP Redirect Address

-- Environmental Variable: `HTTP_REDIRECT_ADDR`
-- Type: `string`
-- Example: `:80`, `:http`, `:8080`
-- Optional

-If set, the HTTP Redirect Address specifies the host and port to redirect http to https traffic on.
-If unset, no redirect server is started.

 ### Shared Secret

 - Environmental Variable: `SHARED_SECRET`